Medicinal Plant Lexicon

 Constituents of the herbal drug

-The fresh garlic clove contains the odourless alliin [(+)- S-allyl-L-cystein sulfoxide], whilst cutting and drying it, the contact with the garlic enzyme alliinase creates allicin (allyl 2- thiosulphate propane).
-This gives the pleasant smell of fresh garlic, but then it turns spontaneously into the strong smelling volatile sulfur compounds.
-The alliin-alliinase system must remain as intact as possible whilst producing the drug, this is achieved through the fast and gentle drying of the bulb.
+The fresh garlic clove contains the odorless alliin [(+)- S-allyl-L-cysteine sulfoxide].
+Upon cutting and drying, contact with the garlic enzyme alliinase produces allicin (allyl 2- thiosulphate propane).
+This gives the pleasant smell of fresh garlic but then turns spontaneously into strong-smelling volatile sulfur compounds.
+The alliin-alliinase system must remain as intact as possible during the production of the drug, which is achieved through the fast and gentle drying of the bulb.

 Quality of the drug

-The quality of garlic powder (Allii sativi pulvis bulbi) is specified in the European Pharmacopoeia (Ph.
-Eur.).
+The quality of garlic powder (Allii sativi bulbi pulvis) is specified in the European Pharmacopoeia (Ph.
+Eur.), as is the quality of Allium sativum for homeopathic preparations.

 Medical applications